k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/About.md

   - Docker Desktop includes Docker Compose plugin by default.
   - Use the native Docker Compose plugin (not the legacy `docker-compose` Python utility).

-TODO

-> Please refer to the installation instructions provided in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.
+> Please refer to the installation instructions provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.

 - **WSL2 (Windows Subsystem for Linux 2)** *(Windows only)*
   - Recommended for Windows users.
   - Install WSL2 and a supported Linux distribution (e.g., Ubuntu) to ensure full compatibility.

-TODO

 To install Docker Compose Runtime for K2view Fabric Web Studio on Microsoft Windows, you will need to use Windows Subsystem for Linux (WSL) in conjunction with a Linux distribution.
-When installing on Microsoft Windows with WSL, you need to install a Linux distribution rather than use the default distribution bundled by Microsoft's WSL.
+When installing on Microsoft Windows with WSL, you need to install a Linux distribution instead of using the default distribution bundled by Microsoft's WSL.
 Using the Microsoft-provided Linux distribution will cause the Docker Compose Runtime for Fabric Services to fail to run correctly.
-Instructions are provided in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.
+Instructions are provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.

 ---